olavim/hy-forum/documentation/user-stories.md

 # User stories

 - As a guest, I can list existing topics, threads, and messages.
+- As a guest, I can search for threads by their title.
+- As a guest, I can search for messages inside a thread by their content.
 - As a user, I can post new messages to threads.
 - As a user, I can edit and delete my own messages.
 - As a user, I can create new threads with a given title.